The No BS Guide to Market Research Sample Sizes

-In this article we will pull back the curtains on sample size.
+In this article we will pull back the curtains on sample size and provide a comprehensive overview of sample size, what makes something statistically significant, and how you can apply these learnings in your next market research project.
 We will demystify the terminology and provide useful guidance so you can plan your next market research study with confidence in your choice of how many people you should survey.

 Market research sample sizes lingo - what do the terms mean?

-A market research survey is a great tool to help you understand your potential customer bases behaviors, interests and willingness to purchase.
+Market research surveys are a great tool to help you understand your potential customer bases behaviors, interests and willingness to purchase.

 A survey with an appropriate sample size or number of respondents is exactly the proof you need to make critical decisions when entering new markets but there are a number of elements that make a survey valid.